Table of Contents

 - any other actively involved adult relative who has the waiver and consent of all other actively involved adult relatives of the client to act as the sole-decision-maker.

 Surrogate decision-makers may not consent to experimental research, abortion, sterilization, electroconvulsive treatment, or management of client finances.
-If no guardian or surrogate decision-maker is available, the Texas Department of Aging and Disability Services (DADS) must establish and maintain a list of individuals qualified to serve on a surrogate consent committee, to consist of three (3) to five (5) members.
+If no guardian or surrogate decision-maker is available, the Texas Health and Human Services Commission must establish and maintain a list of individuals qualified to serve on a surrogate consent committee, to consist of three (3) to five (5) members.
 This committee (like the surrogate) may consent to major medical or dental treatment, psychoactive medication, or a highly restrictive procedure.
 Consent is based upon consensus of the committee members.
 Detailed requirements govern how the committee is established and how the committee functions.
 The committee’s decision may be appealed to court.
-Similar criteria are followed for the selection of a surrogate decision maker for an adult patient in a hospital or nursing home who is comatose, who lacks the ability to understand and appreciate the nature and consequences of a treatment decision or who is otherwise mentally or physically incapable of communication.
+Similar criteria are followed for the selection of a surrogate decision-maker for an adult patient in a hospital or nursing home who is comatose, who lacks the ability to understand and appreciate the nature and consequences of a treatment decision or who is otherwise mentally or physically incapable of communication.
 This surrogate decision-maker may consent, on behalf of the patient, to medical treatment except for voluntary inpatient mental health services, electroconvulsive treatment, or a decision to withhold or withdraw life-sustaining treatment.
 Tex.
 Health & Safety Code Ann. § 313.001 et seq.
-(Vernon Supp.
-2000).

 Disclaimer: Disability Rights Texas strives to update its materials on an annual basis, and this handout is based upon the law at the time it was written.
 The law changes frequently and is subject to various interpretations by different courts.
 Future changes in the law may make some information in this handout inaccurate.